 Distance: Varies, but we hiked 2.5 miles RT

 Elevation gain: 400 ft

 Dog friendly?
 Yes, off leash

 Kid friendly?
 Yes, all ages!

-Within the first 1/2 mile you have great views of Bountiful and the Eaglewood Golf Course.
+Within the first 1/2 mile, you have great views of Bountiful and the Eaglewood Golf Course.

 For the most part, you can see the entire “bowl” of mountains you will be hiking around.
 The flat part ahead is the nice, main overlook called Sunset Point we are hiking to.

 We headed back along the ridge, and made our way to the Chukar Loop.
 We stayed left, but again if you want a shorter hike, you can shortcut down to the right here.

 Save me on Pinterest!